A Deep Dive into Structural Adhesives

 Epoxy for Strength

-Epoxy brings strength to the table, making it ideal for gap filling or repairs in environmentally harsh conditions.
+Epoxy has incredible strength, making it ideal for gap filling or repairs in environmentally harsh conditions.
 Epoxy is best if your area may be prone to impact, abrasion, and other wear and tear.

-The most popular epoxy is the ASI MP 5405BK Black 5 Minute Epoxy.
-This jack-of-all-trades begins to set in just three to five minutes and yields a rigid, tight bond.
+One of the most popular and versatile epoxies is the Infinity Bond EP 100 Black 5 Minute Epoxy.
+This epoxy begins to set in just three to five minutes and yields a rigid, tight bond.
 It’s easy to mix and easy to apply, making it a favorite for many general needs projects.

 For a little more flexibility, we recommend the ASI MP 54750 Versatile & Resistant Epoxy.
 In addition to this adhesive’s clear color and longer work life, the low viscosity formula makes it easy to apply to a wide variety of substrates.
 The adhesive’s resistance to external forces such as acids, bases, and organic solvents makes it especially popular for projects at risk of elemental exposure.

-Because epoxy shines for gap filling applications, we have to mention the ASI MP 54421 Gap Filling Epoxy.
-The ultra high viscosity formula (43,000 cps) and robust impact resistance makes this epoxy ideal for gap filling needs in heavily trafficked areas.
-Because the adhesive begins to set in just 20-30 minutes you can finish your repair and get on with it faster.
+Because epoxy works well for gap filling applications, we have to mention the Infinity EP 100NS Non Sag Gap Filling Epoxy.
+The ultra high viscosity formula and robust impact resistance make this epoxy ideal for gap filling needs in heavily-trafficked areas.
+Because the adhesive begins to set in quickly, you can finish your repair and get on with it faster.

 Acrylics for Flexibility